greggman/HappyFunTimes/README.md

     You can think of it this way.
 In the game (the code displaying the game on a large screen)

-        When a player connect `gameserver` will generate an event. `playerconnected`.
+    When a player connects `gameserver` will generate an event. `playerconnected`.
 So

         gameServer.addEventListener('playerconnect', someFunctionToMakeANewPlayer);

         var someFunctionToMakeAPlayer = function(netplayer) {
-              // Generate a new player and remember net Player.
+          // Generate a new player and remember netplayer.
           ...
         };

     The users's webpage (smartphone) can send any command it wants by calling `gameClient.sendCmd`.
 Example

-            gameClient.sendMsg('move', { x: 10, y: 20} );
+        gameClient.sendMsg('move', { x: 10, y: 20 });

     Back in the game, the corresponding `netplayer` will get an event.

         netPlayer.addEventListener('move, someFunctionToHandleMove);

         var someFunctionToHandleMove = function(data) {
            console.log("You got a move event: " + data.x + "," + data.y);
         }

     Conversely you can send messages back to the user's display by sending commands on the `netplayer`

         netPlayer.sendCmd('scored', { points: 200; });

     That player's `gameclient` will get that event

         gameclient.addEventHandler('scored', someFunctionToHandleScoring);

         var someFunctionToHandleScoring = function(data) {
            console.log("You scored " + data.points + " points!");
         }

     A simple client looks like this